 - Fitness level - Those who are not physically fit tend to experience more low back pain.
 Strong abdominal and back muscles help provide proper spinal support.

-Management of low back pain can vary, but pain medication, physical therapy, and surgery are three of the traditional options.
+Management of sciatica can vary, but pain medication, physical therapy, and surgery are three of the traditional options.
 While these may alleviate symptoms, they do not address the root cause of some types of low back pain.

 Your spinal cord sends signals to and from your brain.
 Your nerves branch off from your brain and spinal cord.
 Your spine is designed to protect your vital spinal cord.
 When the top bone in your spine (atlas) is out of alignment, it creates spinal cord tension.
 This tension leads to the signals becoming distorted.
 Improper signals can lead to postural imbalance, pain, and muscle spasms.
 One of the ways an atlas misalignment can create low back pain is through postural imbalance.
 Muscle tension can increase on one side of the body, causing one hip to be higher than the other.
 This causes one leg to be slightly shorter than the other.